 Most subtalar arthritis is caused by a previous trauma, usually a calcaneal fracture, although certain fractures involving the talar body may also cause subtalar arthritis.
-Other causes include repetitive abnormal loading of the subtalar joint due to a tarsal coalition or misalignment of the hindfoot due to a chronic flatfoot or high arched foot.
-Rheumatoid arthritis may also produce subtalar arthritis.
+Other causes include rheumatoid arthritis, or the abnormal loading of the subtalar joint associated with malalignment of the heel bone (calcaneus).
+The load applied to the subtalar joint can be unevenly distributed in cases where the heel bone turns in (varus alignment seen with a high arched foot) or out (valgus alignment associated with a flat foot).

-X-rays will reveal a loss of the subtalar joint space which is best seen on a lateral view of the foot taken with the patient bearing weight (Figure 1).
+X-rays will reveal a loss of the subtalar joint space that is best seen on a lateral view of the foot, taken with the patient bearing weight (Figure 1).

 Figure 1- Subtalar Arthritis

-Occasionally a diagnostic injection of local anesthetic (ex. lidocaine) will be performed to get some sense of how much pain is originating from the subtalar joint.
-This is usually done with fluoroscopy (mini x-ray) or CT scan to ensure that the injection is accurately placed.
+Occasionally, a diagnostic injection of local anesthetic (ex. lidocaine) will be performed to get some sense of how much pain is originating from the subtalar joint.
+In some cases, the injection may be given with aid of ultrasound, fluoroscopy (mini x-ray), or CT scan, to ensure that the anesthetic agent is accurately placed.
 The lidocaine will only last a few hours and when it wears off the pain may actually be worse for a short while.
-However, if immediately after the injection the patient has a significant relief of pain for a few hours this suggests that most of the symptoms are coming from the area that was injected – in this case the subtalar joint.
+However, if immediately after the injection the patient has a significant relief of pain for a few hours, this suggests that most of the symptoms are coming from the area that was injected – in this case the subtalar joint.

-Non-operative treatment focuses on limiting the amount of loading and movement at the subtalar joint and by masking the pain.
+Non-operative treatment focuses on limiting the amount of loading and movement at the subtalar joint, and masking the pain.
 Non-operative treatment involves some trial and error on the part of the patient to see what strategies are most effective.
 Non-operative treatments include:

-- Activity Modification: Limiting standing and walking particularly on uneven terrain will help limit exacerbation of symptoms from subtalar arthritis.
-Use of an exercise bike of swimming as a form of aerobic exercise instead of walking or running will likely be beneficial as it allows for a good workout with much less loading through the subtalar joint.
+- Activity Modification: Limiting standing and walking, particularly on uneven terrain, will help limit exacerbation of symptoms from subtalar arthritis.
+Use of an exercise bike or swimming as a form of aerobic exercise instead of walking or running, will likely be beneficial as it allows for a good workout with much less loading through the subtalar joint.